What to expect when visiting Dubai in August

 Other weather patterns that are common in Dubai in August

-You will also notice in August an increase in humidity as well as the air temperature.
+You will also notice an increase in humidity and the air temperature in August.
 This leads to a very muggy heat.

 What should I pack for August in Dubai?

-If you are worried about exact how you’re supposed to dress light for the weather but covered for respect, you can see our guide to dressing with cultural sensitivity here.
+If you are worried about exactly how you’re supposed to dress light for the weather but covered for respect, you can see our guide to dressing with cultural sensitivity here.